-- 1. Sludge incineration facilities shall comply with the requirements of 40 CFR 503 Subpart E; air pollution control regulations under 10 CSR 10; and solid waste management regulations under 10 CSR 80. - 2.
+- Please be aware that sludge incineration facilities may be subject to the requirements of 40 CFR Part 503 Subpart E, Missouri Air Conservation Commission regulations under 10 CSR 10, and solid waste management regulations under 10 CSR 80, as applicable. - 2.
 Permittee may be authorized under the facility description of this permit to store incineration ash in lagoons or ash ponds.
 This permit does not authorize the disposal of incineration ash.
-Incineration ash shall be disposed in accordance with 10 CSR 80; or if the ash is determined to be hazardous with 10 CSR 25. - 3.
-In addition to normal sludge monitoring, incineration facilities shall report the following as part of the annual report, quantity of sludge incinerated, quantity of ash generated, quantity of ash stored, and ash used or disposal method, quantity, and location.
-Permittee shall also provide the name of the disposal facility and the applicable permit number.
+Incineration ash shall be disposed in accordance with 10 CSR 80; or, if the ash is determined to be hazardous, with 10 CSR 25. - 3.
+In addition to normal sludge monitoring, incineration facilities shall report the following as part of the annual report, mass of sludge incinerated and mass of ash generated.
+Permittee shall also provide the name of the ash disposal facility and permit number if applicable.

-SECTION F - SURFACE DISPOSAL SITES AND SLUDGE LAGOONS
+SECTION F - SURFACE DISPOSAL SITES AND BIOSOLIDS AND SLUDGE LAGOONS

-- 1. Surface disposal sites of domestic facilities shall comply with the requirements in 40 CFR 503 Subpart C; air pollution control regulations under 10 CSR 10; and solid waste management regulations under 10 CSR 80. - 2.
-Sludge storage lagoons are temporary facilities and are not required to obtain a permit as a solid waste management facility under 10 CSR 80.
-In order to maintain sludge storage lagoons as storage facilities, accumulated sludge must be removed routinely, but not less than once every two years unless an alternate schedule is approved in the permit.
-The amount of sludge removed will be dependent on sludge generation and accumulation in the facility.
-Enough sludge must be removed to maintain adequate storage capacity in the facility. - a.
-In order to avoid damage to the lagoon seal during cleaning, the permittee may leave a layer of sludge on the bottom of the lagoon, upon prior approval of the Department; or - b.
-Permittee shall close the lagoon in accordance with Section H.
+- 1. Please be aware that surface disposal sites of biosolids or sludge from wastewater treatment facilities may be subject to other laws including the requirements in 40 CFR Part 503 Subpart C, Missouri Air Conservation Commission regulations under 10 CSR 10, and solid waste management regulations under 10 CSR 80, as applicable. - 2.
+Biosolids or sludge storage lagoons are temporary facilities and are not required to obtain a permit as a solid waste management facility under 10 CSR 80.
+In order to maintain biosolids or sludge storage lagoons as storage facilities, accumulated biosolids or sludge must be removed routinely, but not less than once every two years unless an alternate schedule is approved in the permit.
+The amount of biosolids or sludge removed will be dependent on biosolids or sludge generation and accumulation in the facility.
+Enough biosolids or sludge must be removed to maintain adequate storage capacity in the facility. - a.
+In order to avoid damage to the lagoon seal during cleaning, the permittee may leave a layer of biosolids or sludge on the bottom of the lagoon, upon prior approval of the Department; or - b.
+Permittee shall close the lagoon in accordance with Section I.

-SECTION G - LAND APPLICATION
+SECTION G - LAND APPLICATION OF BIOSOLIDS